Culture of Hamilton, Ontario: Arts

-Growth in the arts and culture sector has garnered high level media attention for Hamilton.
-A Globe and Mail article in 2006, entitled "Go West, Young Artist," focused on the growing art scene in Hamilton.
+Hamilton's arts and culture sector has garnered media attention.
+A Globe and Mail article in 2006, entitled "Go West, Young Artist," focused on the city's growing art scene.
 The second Friday of every month brings the James North Art Crawl where residents and visitors stroll the area's lively sidewalks, savouring the diverse flavours of local artists and nearby cafes and restaurants.
 James Street is one of Hamilton's most historic neighbourhoods.
-The Factory Media Centre opened up a new home on James Street North in 2006.
-Hamilton Artists Inc., founded in 1975, is also located in the downtown core on the corner of James St. N. and Cannon St. and is one of the oldest artist-run centres in Canada.
+The Factory Media Centre opened up a new home on James Street North in 2006, closing that location six years later and moving to Victoria Avenue North.
+Hamilton Artists Inc., founded in 1975 and located in the downtown core on the corner of James St. N. and Cannon St., is one of the oldest artist-run centres in Canada.
 The collective has a membership of over 250 artists from around the area, and recently featured the work of Attila Richard Lukacs.
-Art galleries are springing up on many streets across the City: James Street, King William Street, Locke Street and King Street, to name a few.
-This, coupled with growth in the Downtown condo market set to draw people back to the Core, is having a strong, positive impact on the cultural fabric of the city.
 Steve Balaban CFA initiated its largest rollup of over 200 billboards, promoting entertainment within the city.
-The opening of the Downtown Arts Centre on Rebecca Street has spurred further creative activities in the Core.
 The Community Centre for Media Arts (CCMA) continues to operate in Downtown Hamilton.
 The CCMA works with marginalized populations and combines new media services such as website development, graphic design, video, and information technology, with arts education and skills development programming.